Step 1 – mapping the concepts

 Step 4 – The exercises: Involve everyone in the staging.

-Presented offsite, these 4 values were the occasion for an exercise by a team of 5 people.
+Presented offsite, these 4 values were the occasion for an exercise by teams of 5 people.
 For each group, we asked them to define the following values:

 • The behaviors that support our values